fontclubbelgica/fontclubbelgica.xyz/_typefaces/cru.md

     Where Poplar embraced the density and weight of woodtype, Cru takes these structural ideas and reduces them to their most simplistic form.
 Its circular counters, flat terminals, and variable widths echo the boldness of Poplar’s source material, but without the historical baggage.

     The proportions of Cru are meticulously controlled, achieving a balance between tradition and modernity.
-The square-like forms of the "O" and "C," for instance, evoke the strong horizontal emphasis of woodtype but have been smoothed and updated, lending the letters a sense of crisp refinement.
+The square-like forms of the “O “ and “C, “ for instance, evoke the strong horizontal emphasis of woodtype but have been smoothed and updated, lending the letters a sense of crisp refinement.
 Poplar’s rugged qualities are still faintly visible here, but they’ve been honed and stripped back to their essence.

     !()[FCB_Cru_Article_1.svg]